Over 50s travel insurance

 The cost of policies always depends on where you're going, how long you're going for, and what you're going to get up to on your trip.

-The price might be higher if you have a pre-existing medical condition which you need to pay a premium for.
+The price might be higher if you have a pre-existing condition which you need to pay extra for.

 Add gadget cover to your policy and get protection for your high-value tech.